wang9hu/cheatsheets-and-misc/myJavascriptNote.md

     - ~~`obj.key`~~
     - `{ [key]: 'Xiao' } // { name: 'Xiao' };`
       <br>
-- Properties can be enumerated (for...in loop) if they are enumerable
+- Properties can be enumerated (for … in loop) if they are enumerable
   <br>
 - Optional chaining (`?.`): If the object accessed or function called using this operator is `undefined` or `null`, the expression short circuits and evaluates to undefined instead of throwing an error.